benstander/hackathon/README.md

 - Sessions are managed securely by Supabase Auth
 - Route protection prevents unauthorized access
 - User data is isolated per authenticated user

+## Environment Variables

+- **Never commit `.env` or any environment variable files to version control.**
+- Add your secrets to a `.env` file locally, which is already gitignored.
+- If you need to share required variables, use a `.env.example` file with placeholder values.